Exercise and Nutrition Science

 - Application Fee.
 Each application should be accompanied by a $50 nonrefundable application fee.

 - Standardized exam score.
 Each applicant must submit scores from the Graduate Record Examination.
 For more information on the GRE, visit www.ets.org/ and click on “GRE.”
-A minimum combined score of 288 current score (800 prior score) is required on the new GRE format.
+A minimum combined score in the 50th percentile or above is required.
 Students who have already earned a master’s level degree may apply to the program without submitting a standardized test score.

 - References.
-Two letters of reference are required as follows: one from a college or university administrator or professor and one from a professional supervisor/employer, or personal reference.
+Three letters of reference are required as follows: one from a college or university administrator or professor; one from a professional supervisor/employer, one from a personal reference.

 - FERPA.
 The Family Educational Rights and Privacy Act affords students certain rights of access to educational records; even if you are independent of your parents, you must submit this form prior to enrollment.